 The traditional way of thinking has these two types of people butting heads on a project, engaging in a constant tug of war over what’s flowing from the creative’s innovative mind and what the engineer can make possible in reality.

-With modern technological solutions and a commitment to planning and executing a project the right way with collaboration and attention to detail, you can make the impossible possible.
+However, it doesn’t have to be that way, with modern technological solutions and a commitment to planning and executing a project the right way with collaboration and attention to detail, you can make the impossible possible.

 The biggest key to getting the vision of a creative and the reality of an engineer in sync is actually a rather simple one – communication.